MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 - [Windows Phone 8.0](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolution/WindowsPhone/UnityProject/Properties/WMAppManifest.xml)
 - [Windows Phone 8.1](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.WindowsPhone/Package.appxmanifest)

+You also need to assign a UriMapper

+- [Windows Phone 8.0](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolution/WindowsPhone/UnityProject/App.xaml.cs) See the App() constructor.
+- [Windows Phone 8.1](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/blob/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/App.xaml.cs) See the OnActivated method.

+For Windows Phone 8.0 ensrue you have added the ID_CAP_NETWORKING capability and for Windows Phone 8.1 the Internet capability.

 #### Windows 8.1

 Windows 8.1 uses a traditional web view approach which we will be looking to ugprade to in the future release if and when possible.

 ##### Adding and initializing a web view

+You will need to ensure you have assigned the Internet capability.

 Add a web view control to your app to handle the facebook integration.
 [See example here](https://github.com/MarkerMetro/MarkerMetro.Unity.WinShared/tree/master/WindowsSolutionUniversal/UnityProject/UnityProject.Shared/Controls) which you can customize to your requirements.